 An example that shows how to navigate from your home directory to the Sieve project directory is shown in Figure 6.3.
-The first command asks the system to list the contents of the home folder, and the second uses a path to go to the Sieve folder inside the EiC folder.
+The first command makes "My Documents" the current directory.
+The second asks the system to print the names of the files and folders in this directory, and the third uses a path to go to the Sieve folder inside the EiC folder.